milgra/zenmusic/TEST.md

 ---

 How to record a session :
-bin/zenmusicdev -c /home/milgra/Downloads/ZMTestConfig -s testrecord.rec
+bin/zenmusicdev -c /home/milgra/Downloads/ZMTestConfig -s ../tst testrecord.rec

 How to play a session :
-bin/zenmusicdev -c /home/milgra/Downloads/ZMTestConfig -p testrecord.rec
+bin/zenmusicdev -c /home/milgra/Downloads/ZMTestConfig -p ../tst

+How to check for memory leaks : valgrind --leak-check=full --show-leak-kinds=all --suppressions=valgrind.supp bin/zenmusicdev

 ---